-With almost 4,000 people in custody in Ireland, Noteworthy want to take a look inside the prison system and conduct an in-depth investigation to reveal the reality of incarceration.
+With almost 3,650 people in custody in Ireland at the start of 2021, Noteworthy wants to take a look inside the prison system and conduct an in-depth investigation to reveal the reality of incarceration.

-Over the past eight years, over 100 deaths - involving either those in jail or on temporary release - have been investigated and published by the Inspector of Prisons.
-There were 15 deaths in Irish prisons in 2019, the majority of which have no reports published as yet.
+Between 2012 and 2019, over 100 deaths - involving either those in jail or on temporary release - have been investigated and published by the Inspector of Prisons.

-The findings in a significant number of these cases have been damning, with poor record-keeping, CCTV that did not match with official accounts, and a failure to check vulnerable prisoners regularly.
+The findings in a number of cases have been damning, with poor record-keeping, CCTV that did not match with official accounts, and a failure to check vulnerable prisoners regularly.

-Assaults are a daily occurence with 418 prisoner-on-prisoner incidents logged in 2018, and those are only the ones serious enough to draw attention.
-Prison officers also face constant risks and there were 110 attacks on staff in the same year.
+Assaults are a daily occurance with 452 prisoner-on-prisoner incidents logged in 2018, and those are only the ones serious enough to draw attention.
+Prison officers also face constant risks and there were 123 attacks on staff in the same year.

 Mental health services are also at breaking point with desperately ill inmates incarcerated in entirely unsuitable conditions.
-There are more than 250 prisoners with severe mental health issues in jail with no space for them in the Central Mental Hospital.
+In early 2019, there are more than 250 prisoners with severe mental health issues in jail with no space for them in the Central Mental Hospital.

 HELP US INVESTIGATE